China's new leaders could have reform thrust upon them

 Xi, a "princeling" whose father was a top official, and Li, a policy wonk with a law background, inherit a China that is richer and more confident, and a far greater force in diplomacy and the global economy than when their predecessors Hu Jintao and Wen Jiabao took the helm 10 years ago.

-Yet they also confront immense social, economic and political challenges, which if not managed skillfully could shake the party to its core.
+Yet they also confront immense social, economic and political challenges, which if not managed skilfully could shake the party to its core.

 If the new leadership lacks vision, said David Shambaugh, director of the China Policy program at George Washington University in the United States, then "I'll be surprised if they have a 19th party congress," referring to the just ended 18th conclave where the next generation of leaders were announced.